 The World's First Orange Shark Is The Result Of Two Rare Conditions

 Due to the fact the creature had white eyes instead of the typical black associated with the species, researchers believe it is likely to have been an albino nurse shark.
-This condition results in little to no production of another skin pigment called melanin, which can give creatures white hair, skin, and eyes.
+This condition, much more common than xanthism in fish, results in little to no production of the skin pigment called melanin, the lack of which can give creatures white hair, skin, and eyes.
 In this case, the combination of the two conditions resulted in one of the most unique looking animals yet recorded.

 Nurse sharks are already unique in that they don't share the grey coloration of most shark species.
 Instead, they have a yellowish-brown hue and can even be dark brown.
 But as the researchers who conducted the Marine Biodiversity study noted, since the orange nurse shark appeared to be fully grown, its combination of xanthism and albinism seemed unlikely to hinder the survival of the species.
 That's significant not only because animals typically evolve with specific colors which help them survive in their environments, but because it increases the likelihood that, if there are more nurse sharks with this unique appearance in the Caribbean Sea, they might well have survived and could be studied in the future.